Checkio-Game-Missions/checkio-empire-most-numbers/info/story.md

-To check sieves for ore we use various sample sets and find the smallest and the biggest stones.
+To check an automated sieve for ore we use a variety of sample sets to find the smallest and the largest stones.
-The difference between these values can be used to decide is this sample good for checking.
+The difference between these values is then used to decide if the sample is worth checking.